PureFallen/NGSPSECount/README.md

 An PSE Encore does not trigger the Auto Chat for the Event "PSE Burst", but does so for "PSE Climax".
 As such, the script never starts to log for enemies but runs the finish-portion later.

 As Encore Enemy Count are currently not part of the research, simply removing this message would be an easy fix.
-However, i may end adding support for it when fixing the previous issue.
+However, I may end adding support for it when fixing the previous issue.

+## Different Encodings for the Logfiles varying in Windows Version and Game Version

+This one is just theoretical, as I stumbled over something similar when using Logfiles to create a Chat Bridge between PSO2 and Discord.
+It seems like that the Logfiles are encoded differently for different versions of Windows and PSO2 (Steam, XBox, ...).

+As I not own to have 3+ different Windows Versions with all 4 variants of PSO2:NGS on each, this will probably not get fixed until someone brings awareness to this in an Issue, Pull Request or by messaging me privately.